 For example, maybe you love working with beginners.
 These are the students who are just starting ballroom dancing.
 Because studios need new customers in order to grow, being able to turn new dancers into committed students is one of the most important jobs at a ballroom dance studio.

-Maybe you’re more the type to work with the competitive student.
-This is someone who gets enjoys participating in ballroom dance competitions or demonstrating in studio recitals, called showcases.
-Ballroom dance instructors know that their students will become better dancers and they themselves will improve.
-Not to mention, a pro-am instructor can make more money.
+Maybe you’re more the type to work with competitive students.
+They really enjoy participating in ballroom dance competitions and dancing in studio recitals, which are called showcases.
+Ballroom dance instructors know that competing will help their students to become better dancers and they themselves will improve.
+Not to mention, a pro-am instructor will make good money.

 You might find yourself becoming a mentor to other teachers.
 They’ll be comfortable coming to you for advice on dancing, teaching, lesson plans, and student program presentations.
 In this case, becoming a supervisor or studio manager may be just the thing for you.
 You’ll take part in training not just your own students, but the students of your teachers, as well.

-Luckily, earning your living as a ballroom dance teacher can be just the start of a life-long career in this business.
+Luckily, earning your living as a ballroom dance instructor can be just the start of a life-long career in this business.
 Some other options are:

 - Dance Director